Sutton Coldfield Grammar School for Girls: History

 It was opened on 18 September 1929 as Sutton Coldfield High School.
 Plans for a school had begun in 1906 with sites behind Sutton Coldfield Town Hall, in Sutton Park and Rectory Park all being considered before a 6 acre field behind Beeches Walk was selected.
 It became Sutton Coldfield Girls School in 1962 and then changed its name to Sutton Coldfield Grammar School for Girls in the late 1990s.
 It is a partner school to Bishop Vesey's Grammar School which was founded in 1527.

 In September 1972, there was no intake to the school as its entry age was increased from 11 to 12.
 However, the entry age was reverted to 11 from September 1992, when two-year groups (11- and 12-year-olds) were admitted to the school.

 Academic performance

 The 2007 examination results were well above the national average in both GCSEs and A-levels.
 The school received outstanding in the 2007/2008 inspection.

-Subjects

-English, Maths, Science, History, Geography, French, Drama, Music, PE, RE, Computing, Art, D&T and Food Technology are all compulsory in year 7.
-In year 8 the students must study Spanish and Science is split into 3 subjects: Chemistry, Physics, and Biology.
-At GCSE the students have a choice of 4 subjects alongside the compulsory English, Maths, Sciences with one of these four choices being an available language on option, French or Spanish.
-RE used to be a compulsory GCSE, taken a year early, in year 10, but this was stopped when the syllabus changed.
-At A Level, subjects such as Sociology, Psychology, Drama, and Media Studies are offered.